oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 Create a new price rule.
 The values for `priceList` and `priority` fields are required.

-**Limitations:**
-* Either `currency` or `currencyExpression` value should be provided.
-* Either `quantity` or `quantityExpression` value should be provided.
-* Either `productUnit` or `productUnitExpression` value should be provided.

-Leaving these pairs of values empty or providing both values is not allowed.
+Information about the currency, quantity, and product unit is required for price rule creation.
+Currency, quantity, and product unit may be defined either by the value or via regular expression the value matches.

-Please, provide an exactly matching values for the `currency`, `quantity`, and `productUnit` fields.
-Use the regular expression in the `currencyExpression`, `quantityExpression`, and `productUnitExpression` values.
+The values should be provided in the `currency`, `quantity`, and `productUnit` fields (or the plain fields).
+The regular expressions should be provided in the `currencyExpression`, `quantityExpression`, and `productUnitExpression` (or the regular expression fields).

+The plain and regular expression fields are mutually exclusive.
+Do not leave both parameters unset and do not set both parameters in the same request.

 {@inheritdoc}